 DO NOT TRY TO CUT THE MATS OUT YOURSELF AT HOME!
 It's dangerous.
 The skin can grow into the mats, which means a haircut can be a little trickier.
 Your pet's haircut may be more expensive as a result.

 They will feel a lot better with the new haircut (even if they look funny to you), and then you have a fresh start and can keep him brushed out from now on.
 We are always happy to help you with this.
-I don't want my dog to be in a cage -Most people don't like the idea of their pet being in a cage, but the cage offers a secure and comfy place for pets to relax between their bath, haircut and being picked up by you.
+I don't want my dog to be in a cage -Most people don't like the idea of their pet being in a cage, but the cage offers a secure and comfy place for pets to relax and observe between their bath, haircut and being picked up by you.

 Most pets enjoy snoozing on their bed or safely watching the other pets.
 But if you REALLY want your dog to have a "cage free" grooming experience, you can pay for an "EXPRESS GROOM."
 With the E-Groom, your pet is worked on start to finish, with no other dogs in between.
 It can usually be done in about 1.5-3 hours, when available.
 See time frame below.
 Why does dog grooming take so long?Dog haircuts aren't like people haircuts.
 Depending on your dog's hair type or condition a typical groom for a SMALL goes like this...